Skip to content

 Prepare content for playback

-When your application receives a Prepare message, use the audioType value in the payload to determine which of your media player implementations will handle the content (if your application manages multiple player types).
+When your application receives a Prepare message, use the audioType value in the payload to determine which instance of your media player implementation will handle the content.
 There are two flavors of content that a Prepare message might use:

 1. If the Prepare message includes a url in its payload, begin downloading the content at the URL and preparing your media player for playback when the Engine requests it.
 URL-based content is used by the Alexa module's AudioPlayer interface, for example, to specify content provided by Amazon Music, Flash Briefing, Audible, TuneIn, and other media streaming skills.